ayush194/Snooker/Readme.md

 sudo make install
 ```

-For some reason, the makefiles generated for the project do not copy the include files contained in the folders containers, memory, mathematics, body, collision, engine, constraint, utils to the standard include folder(most likely /usr/local/include) for the library.
+For some reason, the makefiles generated for the project do not copy the include files contained in the directories reactphysics3d/src/containers, reactphysics3d/src/memory, reactphysics3d/src/mathematics, reactphysics3d/src/body, reactphysics3d/src/collision, reactphysics3d/src/engine, reactphysics3d/src/constraint, reactphysics3d/src/utils to the standard include directory where the library's header files are installed.
 Hence we need to do this manually.
-Locate the directory where the reactphysics3d library's header files are installed (most likely /usr/local/include).
+Locate the directory where the reactphysics3d library's header files are installed (most likely /usr/local/include/reactphysics3d).
 Copy the remaining header files into the same directory.
-Also, this directory must be present in the compiler's standard search paths.
+Also, the parent directory (/usr/local/include in this case) must be present in the compiler's standard search paths.
 You can check this using,
 ```
 g++ -xc++ -E -v -
 ```